Yellowbeard shuffled the men the next day, putting Juan and I at opposite ends of the hull. Black Hanung was beside Juan, silent as ever.

 Juan nodded.
 “Pirates who prey on other pirates, and trade the goods back to the company men.”

 I nodded.
 The men were turning in their racks.
 Back to sleep.
-I didn’t want to overstay my welcome.
-I nodded again and smiled at Juan and walked off to do my inventory.
+I didn’t want to overstay my welcome, although I was still unsatisfied about the lack of disease in the World Facing.
+I nodded again, smiled at Juan, and walked off to do my inventory.

 “Your cannon are surprisingly uniform.
 All from a single prize?”

-Yellowbeard chewed on pork, sitting on a small crate on the beach behind his ship, his eyes dancing between the imperceptibly rising waves of the lagoon and the imperceptibly rising half-disc of the moon in the eastern sky.
+Yellowbeard chewed on pork.
+He was siting on a small crate on the beach below his ship, his eyes dancing between the imperceptibly rising waves of the lagoon and the imperceptibly rising half-disc of the moon in the eastern sky.
 An invisible cable linked these two, and I knew Yellowbeard was as aware of this tugging link as he would be of any sail-tugging line on his ship.

 He nodded in his cocked hat.
 “Yeah.”